 The 3000 models were built in the period 1959-1961 and this Austin-Healey model represents the company’s “golden age”.
 In those days, the cars were known for impressive class wins and victories on road rally circuits across Europe.
 In this period, sports car enthusiasts from across the globe started to pay great attention to the performances of Austin-Healey’s models.

 There are quite a few community colleges in Michigan that offer automotive restoration courses and use 3000 models for their projects.
 Highly motivated students that want to partake in these projects are encouraged to apply even if they don’t hold a high school diploma.
-The schools will actively help these students to take GED practice tests offered for free by BestGEDClasses.org, earn their high school equivalency degrees, and continue their automotive restoration education in college.
+The schools will actively help these students to take GED practice tests offered for free by BestGEDClasses.org and go on to earn their high school equivalency degrees so they can continue their automotive restoration education in college.
 Great efforts and a fantastic opportunity for skilled students that, for whatever reason, couldn’t finish high school.

 If you purchase a 1960 Austin-Healey 3000 model, you’ll be pleased with its many benefits.
 The car is just as good-looking as its predecessor, the 100-6 model, but it has a better and bigger engine.
 The 1960 3000 (or MK I) model is all across the world recognized as Austin-Healey’s defining model.
 The 3000 has a unique and distinguished race history and you’ll also find a well-equipped online support system for enthusiasts that consider a restoration project.

 Austin-Healey’s 3000 model was announced in 1959 (on July 1st) to replace the company’s 100-6 model.
-The 3000 came with a 3-liter BMC C-Series engine which was an improvement compared to the smaller 2.6-litre engine that the 100-6 was fitted with and the 3000 also had disc brakes up front.
-This first 3000 model was later labeled “Mark I” only to distinguish it from following models that were named Mark II etc. For more information about the Austin-Healey Motor Company, check out this page.
+The 3000 came with a 3-liter BMC C-Series engine which was an improvement compared to the smaller 2.6-liter engine that the 100-6 was fitted with and the 3000 also had disc brakes up front.
+This first 3000 model was later labeled “Mark I” only to distinguish it from following models that were named Mark II etc.

 Austin-Healey claimed the 3000 model could go from 0 to 60 mph in just over 10 seconds and reach 100 mph in a little over 30 seconds.
 Other changes between the 3000 and the 100 and 100-6 models were only minor.
 The models’ bodies and wheelbases were identical as were the models’ body-styles, BT7 or 2+2 and BN7, the two-seater.
-For information about the company’s smaller Sprite (bugeye) model, click here.
+For information about the company’s smaller Sprite (bugeye) model, check out the bugeye page.

 The Austin-Healey’s weather protection was as minimal as with the 100-6.
 It was just a plastic folding roof placed on a demountable frame and detachable side screens above the doors were holding some perspex panels.
 The car came with a few options like an overdrive gearbox, wire wheels, heater, laminated windscreen, detachable hard top (only for the 2+2), adjustable steering column, and 2-tone paint.
 As stated above, the Austin-Healey company built 13,650 Mark I 3000 models, 10,825 BT7 4-seaters and 2,825 BN7 open 2-seaters.